Audi R8 review - Reliability and safety

 The engine, for example, is a development of the old 5.2-litre V10, and is also used in the Lamborghini Huracan.
 It’s a similar story with the twin-clutch S tronic gearbox, which feels bulletproof even after several full-bore applications of the launch control back to back.

-However, Audi finished a disappointing 21st out of 30 manufacturers in the 2020 Driver Power customer satisfaction survey, which is actually a drop from the middling 16th position it achieved in 2019.
+However, Audi finished a disappointing 23rd out of 29 manufacturers in the 2021 Driver Power customer satisfaction survey, falling from an already underwhelming 21st place in 2020.

 In terms of safety, the R8 hasn't been Euro NCAP tested – and is unlikely ever to be – but its aluminium and carbon-fibre hybrid platform is stronger than ever, meaning it’s 50kg lighter and 40 per cent stiffer than the first generation.
 There are four airbags, multi-stage stability control and carbon-ceramic brakes (an option on the R8, standard on the R8 Performance), but there’s no option to add hi-tech features such as autonomous emergency braking or blind-spot monitoring.